redhat-na-ssa/datasci-fingerprint/docs/getting-started.rst

 cd datasci-fingerprint/

 # run bootstrap to provision the demo on your cluster
-./setup.sh
+./scripts/bootstrap.sh

-# optionally, you can `source ./scripts/bootstrap.sh` and run commands individually, i.e.
+# optionally, you can `. ./scripts/bootstrap.sh` and run commands individually, i.e.
 setup_demo
 delete_demo
 ```